wangechi01-a/Fraud-Detection/README.md

 Python: For data preprocessing, feature engineering, and building machine learning models.

-Machine Learning Models: Implementing algorithms in classification to predict fraud detection.
+Machine Learning Models: Implementing algorithms in classification to detect and recognize clients involved in fraudulent activities.

 Data Analysis: Utilizing tools like NumPy and Pandas for data manipulation and analysis(Visualization).